 Attendees filled the atrium of the Sandra C. Davis and William C. Davis College of Business and Economics, which bears the name of two dedicated and generous supporters of Radford University.
 Together, they gifted $8 million to the University, the largest donation from an individual in Radford’s history.

-Radford University welcomed over 150 of its most generous supporters – alumni, friends, faculty and staff – to the “Celebration of Giving” stewardship event on Friday, April 6, 2018.
-Invitees included donors who have given $1,000 or more during this or the last fiscal year, lifetime donors of $25,000 or more, and Members of the Society of 1910, which recognizes alumni and friends who have included Radford University in their estate plans.
+Guests included supporters who have given $1,000 or more during this or the last fiscal year and lifetime donors of $25,000 or more.
+Members of the Society of 1910 were also in attendance, which is an exclusive group of alumni and friends who have included Radford University in their estate plans.

 “I was a first-generation college student.
 My parents had three of us in college at one time, so I put myself through school,” said Nancy Artis ’73, who is now the Radford University Foundation Board of Directors Chair.
 “I know the benefit and the value of hard work and being able to get scholarships, so that I could continue my education.”

 In 2017, Artis, along with her husband H. Pat Artis, Ph.D., contributed $5 million to Radford University to establish the Artis Endowed Scholarship Fund.
 The University named the Artis College of Science and Technology in their honor.

 Artis told guests that over the last year, the Foundation has awarded $1.6 million to fund 600 scholarships.

 “We, at the Radford Foundation, see you as our Highlander heroes,” Artis said.
 “Together, our support for the University yields rewards beyond measure.”